ascarter/resource/README.md

 mux.HandleResource(`/api/posts`, &PostsResource{})
 ```

-Router is a `http.Handler` compatible so it can be used in conjunction with other middleware or routing libraries.
+Router is `http.Handler` compatible so it can be used in conjunction with other middleware or routing libraries.

 # Resource Interface